Start Early if You Want to Study Music (Major, Minor, Double Major, Self-designed Major)

-If you are leaning towards music, or know for sure that music will be your major, you should select a music faculty member as an advisor.
+If you are leaning towards music, or know for sure that Performing Arts with music concentration will be your major, you should select a music faculty member as an advisor.
 This person will be responsible for helping guide you through your years at St. Mary’s College, and can be a valuable resource for many things, including career planning.

 The focus areas of study are not mentioned on your diploma when you graduate, but they are an important part of your degree program.
 Choosing a focus area does not preclude you from studying outside of the focus area.
 In fact, one of the most exciting things about a small college is that you can study many things, not just one.
 For example, if you are pursuing a vocal focus, you can also play in an instrumental ensemble, study music composition, and so on.
 The most popular focus areas are: